Union Township, Clermont County, Ohio: Geography

 The township also contains the unincorporated area of Glen Este.

 The hamlet of Nine Mile had its own post office (under consecutive postmasters William D. Gaskins, William Holderfield, Charles A. John and George W. Irvin) from 19 April 1880 until September 1905, when mail was directed to New Richmond.
 One legacy of the former hamlet of Nine Mile is Nine Mile Cemetery.

 Name and history

 Established in 1811, it is one of 27 Union Townships statewide.

+Economy

+Total Quality Logistics is headquartered in the township.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Union Township has a public library, a branch of the Clermont County Public Library.